a-b-street/docs/book/src/proposals/broadmoor.md

 It gets more interesting for people walking and cycling.
-Especially for longer trips, people get where they're going more quickly after being allowed access through Broadmoor.
+Especially for longer trips, people get where they're going more quickly after being allowed access through Broadmoor, with few trips experiencing a slowdown.

 </div>
 </div>

 Apart from the benefits conveyed to pedestrians and cyclists, these charts also nicely show the interdependent nature of travel.
-Even though overall travel time and the routes available to drivers didn't change at all, individual drivers did experience downstream effects of pedestrians and bicyclists making different choices.
+For example, even though overall travel time and the routes available to drivers didn't change much, individual drivers did experience downstream effects of pedestrians and bicyclists making different choices.
 This interdependence is fertile soil for unintended consequences, which is why having tools to measure _overall_ impact is essential.

 <h3 class="chart-header">Time Saved / Lost</h3>

-The dot charts are helpful for seeing the shape of some trends, but it's hard to quantify the improvements.
-These next charts compare the total amount of time saved with the total amount of time lost.
+The dot charts above are helpful for seeing the shape of some trends, but it's hard to quantify the improvements.
+These next charts compare the total amount of time saved across all trips with the total amount of time lost.

 <div class="wrap-two">